 “We want to build on the success of 2018 Winter Paralympic results, where Simon Patmore won Australia’s first gold medal in 16 years, and our Paralympians represent the best of our Australian values of dedication, hard work, excellence and good sportsmanship.”

 Sport Australia’s Chairman John Wylie said the work of Paralympics Australia in recent years was an example for the wider sport sector to follow.

 “Sport Australia has enjoyed and appreciated the collaboration and openness of Paralympics Australia, an organisation which has showed what can be achieved through improved governance and financial control under a harmonious and effective Board and management team,” Wylie said.

 “We regard Paralympics Australia as a key partner organisation that helps us set standards for leadership in Australian sport.
 With Tokyo 2020 now a key focus for us, we are excited by what we can achieve together to harness the ongoing success of Paralympic sport in this country.”

-Paralympics Australia is preparing to send one of Australia’s largest ever Paralympic Teams to the Tokyo 2020 Paralympic Games at a cost in excess of $10 million.
-Athletes from more than 15 sports will be supported by pilots and guides for vision impaired athletes, ramp assistants for boccia athletes, coaches, managers and operational personnel including medical, technical, and administration staff.
+Paralympics Australia is preparing to send one of Australia’s largest ever Paralympic Teams to Tokyo 2020 at a cost in excess of $10 million.
+Athletes from more than 15 sports will be supported by pilots and guides for athletes with a vision impairment, ramp assistants for boccia athletes, coaches, managers and operational personnel including medical, technical, and administration staff.

-APC CEO Lynne Anderson said: “This Federal Government funding, along with our valued ongoing relationship with Sport Australia, is a huge boost in an ongoing challenge to attract government, corporate and community support.”
+Paralympics Australia’s Chief Executive Officer Lynne Anderson said: “This Federal Government funding, along with our valued ongoing relationship with Sport Australia, is a huge boost in an ongoing challenge to attract government, corporate and community support.